Kowal1616/simple-investing/README.md

-I have decided to use only dark theme for my web page as it's more energy efficient.
+:herb: I have decided to use only dark theme for my web page as it's more energy efficient.

 # SPRAWDŹ czy dobry angielski ???!!!